itkhanz/Cleanium/README.md

 * Use IntelliJ shortcut `Shift + f6` to rename all the instances of variable
 * Use IntelliJ templates to auto-fill certain texts or dependencies
 * Use IntelliJ local history to undo any lost changes
+* Use intelliJ shortcut `Alt + Enter` and select the code block to extract it as a separate method

 **Takeaways**